adivea/library_carpentry_withR/README.md

       - Approach: Open Source and CC-BY are foundational.

-  - For anyone intending to develop a core data savvy competency that extends beyond a compfortable beginner, using a fully capable data science scripting lanagugage is the best midterm to longterm investment from a skill building perspective.
+  - For anyone intending to develop a core data savvy competency that extends beyond a comfortable beginner, using a fully capable data science scripting language is the best midterm to long-term investment from a skill building perspective.

-Narrative: R has become and tool of choice for data science explorations. **R** - a statistical programming langaugage - and **Tidyverse** - a consistent way of applying and learning data science - are an excellent toolsuite that can can be broadly applied to many advanced beginner to advanced intermediate data summation projects.
-R, as a tool, lends itelf to porfioio building, to reproducibility, to version control, to flexible and reproducible report writing, to generating various reports from one script, to web scraping and web publishing, and to extensible data savvy techniques.
-The tool can have a steep learning curve but will cary a researcher farther entry level tools which are designed for easy of use but that quickly reach an efficiency barrier that is problematic for scalable sharing and collaborative coding.
+Narrative: R has become and tool of choice for data science explorations. **R** - a statistical programming language - and **Tidyverse** - a consistent way of applying and learning data science - are an excellent toolkit that can can be broadly applied to many advanced beginner to advanced intermediate data summation projects.
+R, as a tool, lends itself to portfolio building, to reproducible, to version control, to flexible and reproducible report writing, to generating various reports from one script, to web scraping and web publishing, and to extensible data savvy techniques.
+The tool can have a steep learning curve but will carry a researcher farther entry level tools which are designed for easy of use but that quickly reach an efficiency barrier that is problematic for scalable sharing and collaborative coding.